tinysearch/tinysearch/README.md

 ℹ️ The `body` field in the JSON document is optional and can be skipped to just index post titles.

-This will create a WASM module and the JavaScript glue code to integrate it into your homepage.
+This will create a WASM module and the JavaScript glue code to integrate it into your website.
 You can open the `demo.html` from any webserver to see the result.

 For example, Python has a built-in webserver that can be used for a quick test: